Current Ph.D. Students

 Milad Eghtedari Naeini is a Ph.D. student in the Operations Research and Industrial Engineering program, where he previously earned an M.S.
 Before coming to UT Austin, Milad obtained an M.S. in Construction Engineering and Management from University of Tehran.
 His research interests are primarily decision analysis and the study of uncertainty in finance and climate change.
 He is being co-supervised by Dr. Leibowicz and Dr. Eric Bickel.
 Milad’s recent research assesses the drivers of evolving social cost of carbon estimates over time, and what the changes in these estimates imply about structural and parametric uncertainties in the integrated energy-economy-environment system.
 This work was published in Environment Systems and Decisions.
 He is now incorporating negative emissions technologies including direct air capture into the cost-benefit analysis of climate change mitigation to investigate their effects on optimal near-term abatement levels.

-Nan Zhang is a Ph.D. student in Operations Research and Industrial Engineering.
-Nan is collaborating with researchers from the Electricity Markets and Policy Group at Lawrence Berkeley National Laboratory to assess practices for ensuring resource adequacy in electricity systems, with a focus on resource adequacy challenges in the Western U.S. Before this, Nan worked together with LBNL researchers to capture the interactions between centralized and decentralized investment and operation decisions in an electricity generation and transmission expansion model, leading to a publication in Applied Energy.
+Nan Zhang is a Ph.D. student in Operations Research and Industrial Engineering and is collaborating with researchers from the Electricity Markets and Policy Group at Lawrence Berkeley National Laboratory.
+He recently co-authored an LBNL technical report on practices for ensuring resource adequacy in electricity systems, with a focus on resource adequacy challenges in the Western U.S. Before this, Nan worked together with LBNL researchers to capture the interactions between centralized and decentralized investment and operation decisions in an electricity generation and transmission expansion model, leading to a publication in Applied Energy.
 Separately representing the decisions made by utilities and customers in these models is becoming increasingly important as more and more customers adopt distributed energy and storage technologies.
 In a previous study published in IEEE Transactions on Smart Grid and co-advised by Dr. Leibowicz and Dr. Grani Hanasusanto, Nan developed data-driven dynamic programming algorithms for optimizing distributed energy storage operations under multiple uncertainties.
 Before joining the ORIE program, he obtained a B.S. in Industrial Engineering from Tsinghua University in Beijing, China.
 Nan gained undergraduate research experience in simulation, scheduling, and natural language processing.

 Current M.S.
 Students